Lajos Kossuth: United States

-Kossuth's cult spread far and wide across the continent.
+Kossuth gained widespread popularity and admiration across the continent.
 Even babies were named after him during his American tour.
-At the same time, dozens of books, hundreds of pamphlets and articles and essays, as well as about 250 poems were written to, for, or about him in the 1850s.
+At the same time, dozens of books, hundreds of pamphlets, articles, and essays, as well as about 250 poems were written to, for, or about him in the 1850s.

 Queen Victoria had a negative remark about the American version of Kossuth fever too:

-"...the popular Kossuth fever of the time to ignorance of the man in whom they [the Americans] see a second Washington, when the fact is that he is an ambitious and rapacious humbug."
+"the popular Kossuth fever of the time to ignorance of the man in whom they (the Americans) see a second Washington, when the fact is that he is an ambitious and rapacious humbug."

-There is no evidence that Kossuth ever met Abraham Lincoln, although Lincoln did organize a celebration in Kossuth's honor in Springfield, IL., calling him a "most worthy and distinguished representative of the cause of civil and religious liberty on the continent of Europe".
+There is no evidence that Kossuth ever met Abraham Lincoln, although Lincoln did organize a celebration in Kossuth's honor in Springfield, Illinois, calling him a "most worthy and distinguished representative of the cause of civil and religious liberty on the continent of Europe".
 Kossuth believed that by appealing directly to European immigrants in the American heartland that he could rally them behind the cause of a free and democratic Hungary.
 United States officials feared that Kossuth's efforts to elicit support for a failed revolution were fraught with mischief.
-He would not denounce slavery or stand up for the Catholic Church, and when Kossuth declared George Washington had never intended for the policy of noninterference to serve as constitutional dogma, he caused further defection.
+He would not denounce slavery or stand up for the Catholic Church, and when Kossuth declared George Washington had never intended for the policy of non-interference to serve as constitutional dogma, he caused further defection.
 Luckily for him, it was unknown then that he entertained a proposal to raise 1,500 mercenaries, who would overthrow Haiti with officers from the US Army and Navy.
 Ralph Waldo Emerson praised Kossuth: "You have earned your own nobility at home.
 We admit you ad eundem (as they say at College).
 We admit you to the same degree, without new trial.
 We suspend all rules before so paramount a merit.
 You may well sit a doctor in the college of liberty.
 You have achieved your right to interpret our Washington."